Flagsmith/flagsmith-docs/docs/clients/dotnet.md

+description: Manage your Feature Flags and Remote Config in your .Net applications.

 This SDK can be used for .NET Core, .NET Framework, Mono, Xamarin and Universal Windows Platform applications.
 The source code for the client is available on [Github](https://github.com/BulletTrainHQ/bullet-train-dotnet-client).

 ## Getting Started